Medical Marijuana Treatment Gainesville

 For instance, recent animal studies have shown that marijuana extracts may help kill certain cancer cells and reduce the size of others (the National Institutes of Health).
-Evidence from one cell culture study with rodents suggests that purified extracts from whole-plant marijuana can slow the growth of cancer cells from one of the most severe types of brain tumors.
+Additionally, evidence from one cell culture study with rodents suggests that purified extracts from whole-plant marijuana can slow the growth of cancer cells from one of the most severe types of brain tumors.
 Research in mice showed that treatment with purified extracts of THC and CBD, when used with radiation, increased the cancer-killing effects of the radiation.

 Conditions qualified for medical cannabis use in Gainesville, FL

-In order to qualify for medical marijuana order in Gainesville (we don’t use the term “prescription”), patients must have a diagnosed condition that is on their state’s list of qualifying medical marijuana conditions.
+In order to qualify for medical marijuana order (we don’t use the term “prescription”), patients must have a diagnosed condition that is on their state’s list of qualifying medical marijuana conditions.
 Qualifying conditions in Florida include:

 - Positive status for Human Immunodeficiency Virus (HIV)